PingOne Advanced Identity Cloud

 • Rather than specifying the mechanisms in the request, rely on Default ACR values in the RP client profile.

-Find the field in the Identity Cloud admin UI under Applications > Client ID > Sign On > General Settings > Show advanced settings > Authentication.
+Find the field in the Advanced Identity Cloud admin UI under Applications > Client ID > Sign On > General Settings > Show advanced settings > Authentication.

 The default acr values are the keys of the mapping set when you Configure acr claims.
 The JSON response from the /oauth2/.well-known/openid-configuration endpoint lists the keys as acr_values_supported strings; for example: